 THE DIGITAL TEMPLE HONORED BY CHOICE MAGAZINE

 AVAILABLE ONLINE FROM THE UNIVERSITY OF VIRGINIA PRESS/ROTUNDA:

 The Digital Temple A Documentary Edition of George Herbert’s English Verse

 Edited by Robert Whalen and Christopher Hodgkins

-NOW IN PRINT AND E-BOOK FROM UNIVERSITY OF DELAWARE PRESS:
+AVAILABLE IN PRINT AND E-BOOK FROM THE UNIVERSITY OF DELAWARE PRESS:

 George Herbert’s Travels: International Print and Cultural Legacies Selected essays from the Greensboro 2008 George Herbert Society Conference, Edited by Christopher Hodgkins